kliden/Lighthouse-Control/README.md

 ![Screenshot of GUI](readme/gui_screenshot.png)

 If someone else has lighthouses close enough to be detected then you need to figure out which of the listed MAC addresses are your lighthouses and which are theirs.
-To do this, click "Turn On"/"Turn Off" button for each light house one at a time, then wait to see if one of yours turns on/off.
+To do this, click the "Turn On"/"Turn Off" button for each light house one at a time, then wait to see if one of yours turns on/off.

 ### Command Line
 To use the [Release](https://github.com/kliden/Lighthouse-Control/releases/latest) .exe files, replace `python lighthouse.py` with `lighthouse_console.exe` in the following commands.